-5 Gynecological Symptoms You Need To Get Checked Out Immediately
+5 Symptoms You Need To Get Checked Out ASAP

 If there's something seriously wrong with your reproductive system, would you be able to detect the signs?
 Chances are that perhaps there are some gynecological symptoms you'd recognize as being "off," but others may not strike you as particularly bizarre.
 And that's a big problem; with the five gynecological cancers (cervical, uterine, vaginal, vulval, and ovarian) making up around 10 percent of all new cancer cases diagnosed in women each year, adding up to a whopping 98,000 cases per year in the U.S. alone, it's hardly a small issue.
 It's not likely you'll have anything serious and I'm not intending to scare you, but it's also important that you have this knowledge up your sleeve so you can get to the doctor pronto if something odd is happening down below.